mozilla-services/socorro/docs/service/processor.rst

 ----------------

 This will fetch raw crash data from crash-stats.mozilla.com and save it in the appropriate directory structure rooted at outputdir.
+If you have access to memory dumps and use a valid `API token`_, then memory dumps will be fetched for processing as well.

 Usage from host: